untoldengine/UntoldEngine/docs/API/UsingGaussianSystem.md

 with a splat budget (`UntoldGSCookOptions.maxSplatCount`, `untoldengine export --splat-max-count`) that fits every platform the asset ships on, or split the scene into streamed tiles.
 What the frame can draw is bounded separately by the working-set budget above.

+### Cooking from code

+An editor or a tool cooks a capture with `bakeGaussianSplatProgressiveTiers(plyURL:outputBaseURL:levelCount:cookOptions:control:)` (see [untoldgsFormat.md](../Architecture/untoldgsFormat.md#cooking-a-capture)).
+The source is streamed in windows and cooked in parallel into one compact store, so a 10 M-splat degree-3 capture cooks in about two seconds with about 1.4 GB of memory in a release build (1.37 GB with a 5 M-splat budget, which compacts the store in place; about seven seconds for three tiers; and in about a minute in a debug build, where it used to take seven), and every tier is written to a temporary file, the set renamed into place once the last tier is complete. `UntoldGSCookControl` takes a progress callback — `UntoldGSCookProgress` with the phase (`read`, `cook`, `chunk`, `coarsen`, `write`), the fraction within it, the overall fraction and the tier — and an `isCancelled` closure polled between windows, through the progressive ranking and between chunk batches (`Task.isCancelled` is honoured too); cancelling throws `UntoldGSCookError.cancelled` and leaves no file of the bake's, not even a tier already finished, while the tiers of a previous bake stay as they were.
+The result's `centerBoundsMin`/`Max` are the bounds of the cooked splats; for the bounds of a source before it is cooked, `PLYReader.readGaussianCenterBounds(from:)` makes one streamed pass with nothing resident, and `PLYReader.readGaussianSplatCount(from:)` reads the header alone.

 ## A splat standing in for a mesh: shells, fades and scene links